 I must note that the beds were very comfortable.
 Maybe we were just extra tired after the long drive (and the champagne) but I definitely slept well!

-The first night, we ate dinner at the Swan Terrace in the hotel.
-We knew we would be tired from driving the first night and I read some good reviews on the restaurant.
-The menu was simple but good.
-We also enjoyed the huge buffet breakfast there each morning.
+For our first night, we ate dinner at the Swan Terrace in the hotel.
+Since we knew we would be tired from driving the first night, it made the most sense.
+Also, I had read some good reviews on the restaurant.
+The menu was simple but good and we also enjoyed the huge buffet breakfast there each morning.

 We spotted this one strolling around one morning.
 I believe someone told us her name is Abigail.